Leucadendron: Description

 Species in the genus Leucadendron are small trees or shrubs that are erect or creeping.
 Most species are shrubs that grow up to 1 m tall, some to 2-3 m.
 A few grow into moderate-sized trees up to 16 m tall.
 All are evergreen.
 The leaves are largely elliptical, sometimes needle-like, spirally arranged, simple, entire, and usually green, often covered with a waxy bloom, and in the case of the Silvertree, with a distinct silvery tone produced by dense, straight, silky hairs.
 This inspired the generic name Leucadendron, which literally means "white tree".
+Leucadendron plants also contain sexual dimorphism in the leaves affecting leaf size.

-The flowers are produced in dense inflorescences at the branch tips; plants are dioecious, with separate male and female plants.
+The flowers are produced in dense, inflorescences at the branch tips; plants are dioecious, with separate male and female plants.
+The degree of sexual dimorphism between males and females greatly varies with the genus; some species exhibiting no morphological difference, while others show the highest degree of dimorphism in angiosperms.

 The seed heads, or infructescences, of Leucadendron are woody cone-like structures.
 This gave rise to their generic common name cone-bush.
 The cones contain numerous seeds.
+Species within the genus have various survival and reproductive strategies to cope with periodic fire disturbance and nutrient poor soils of the fynbos ecosystem.
+Variation in fire frequency and climate has contributed to the evolution of differing seed bank types for the genus.
 The seed morphology is varied and reflects subgeneric groupings within the genus.
 A few such as the Silvertree, Leucadendron argenteum have a silky-haired parachute, enabling the large round nut to be dispersed by wind.
 A few are rodent dispersed, cached by rats, and a few have elaiosomes and are dispersed by ants.
+Some species exhibit polymorphic coloring in their seeds, which suggested to be a seed crypsis adaptation to substrate-specific seed predation biases.
+Compared to other fire-prone plant species, Leucadendron serotiny is relatively weak.
 About half the species store the seeds in fire-proof cones and release them only after a fire has killed the plant or at least the branch bearing the cone.
 Many such species hardly recruit naturally except after fires.

+Fossil record reveals the genus first arose during the Cenozoic 30 millions years ago when fire-tolerant traits were first evolving.

+A study in 2021 concluded that the genus is facing risk of extinction, with 2 already extinct species, 51.1% of species threatened and 71.8% of species of conservational concern.
+Factors threatening various species in the genus include habitat loss and fragmentation due to urban expansion, poor land management, alien invasive plants, overgrazing, inappropriate fire management, and wildflower harvesting for the flower cut industry.